 I bet you detected a great difference between the two methods above.
-The first teaches children to wait passively for a caring adult to solve their problems, while the second motivates them to work out their options and think of logical solutions from their own points of view.
+The first teaches children to wait passively for a caring adult to solve their problems.
+While second motivates them working on their options and think of logical solutions from their own points of view.

-In the beginning, your child’s problem-solving skills can be limited, but with a little patience and a bit of training, you’ll notice the improvement on their intelligence levels with their solutions getting more innovative because you allowed them the opportunity to use their thinking and problem solving skills.
+In the beginning, your child’s problem solving skills can have a limit but with a little patience and training; you’ll notice the improvement on their intelligence levels with their solutions more innovative; because you have given them the opportunity to use their thinking and problem solving skills.

-Besides facing the daily problems, you can cooperate with the nursery to improve your child’s problem-solving skills.
-Good nurseries set up storytelling sessions where children are told stories of fictional characters who get in trouble and have to think of solutions for themselves.
-Games that depend on trial and error are also employed to improve this skill like assembly and concentration games.
+Besides facing the daily problems, you can cooperate with the nursery to improve your child’s problem solving skills.
+Good nurseries set up storytelling sessions where children enjoy stories of fictional characters who get in trouble and have to think of solutions for themselves.
+Also, we are using that depend on trial and error to improve this skill like assembly and concentration games.

 Be sure to choose a nursery that adopts these innovative practices.
 At ‘Little Academy Nursery’ we take on efficient learning strategies that teach children to problem solve and improve their creative thinking skills.